liamvdvyver/chest/README.md

 Library design:

 - Header-only (except IO) core engine (`libChess`)
   - Templates/static polymorphism favoured (not a vtable in sight except for logging)
   - See e.g. `makemove.h` and `incremental.h`
 - General-purpose "frontend" design (see `engine.h`) with UCI implementation (see `UCI.h`)
   - May support other protocols

 # Build

-Run `cmake . && cmake --build .` from clone directory.
+If on x64: Run `cmake --build build/release-native` to build the release version.
+On other platforms: remove or modify `CmakePresets.json` and build.

 Uses catch2 for tests.